ribugent/dotfiles/README.md

 ### GnuPG

-Set `pinentry-qt` as the default pinentry program.
+Set `pinentry-qt` as the default pinentry program in Linux and set `$GPG_TTY` environment variable to allow pinentry-curses working in macOS.

 ### Gradle